 Finally, improve your email marketing campaigns by testing campaign types, to see what works.
 Two places to check your stats are the OptinMonster dashboard, for conversion analytics, and reports from your email marketing provider.

-To find your holiday email marketing stats in OptinMonster, go to your dashboard.
-Click the little graph next to the campaign you want to track.
+To find your holiday email marketing stats in OptinMonster, go to your campaign dashboard and choose the campaign you want to track from the campaign list.
+Then, click the little graph above the campaign preview.

 You’ll see a graph of recent conversions.

 Another way to figure out what works with holiday email marketing is to split test your campaign.
 This is a key tool for many OptinMonster customers.
 For example, Escola EDTI used it to boost conversions by 500%, and Logic Inbound increased conversions by 1500% with split testing.